astriaorg/astria/specs/data-flow-and-verification.md

 4. the `data_hash` inside the header contains the `action_tree_root` of the block (see [sequencer inclusion proofs](sequencer-inclusion-proofs.md) for details), which is a commitment to the `sequence:Action`s in the block
 5. the `rollup_txs` inside `RollupNamespaceData` is contained within the `action_tree_root`
 6. the `chain_ids_commitment` is a valid commitment to `rollup_chain_ids`
-7. `last_commit` is a valid Tendermint commit to the parent block hash (TODO: I think these can just be changed to the block's commit at time of writing, even if it's not canonical)
-8. `last_commit_hash` inside the header is a valid commitment to the `last_commit`

 Let's go through these one-by-one.